githubpartners/github-azure-microservices-blueprint/README.md

 - Modify the backColor to "Purple" and wait for CI/CD to kick in
 - Approve manually the [Blue/Green pipeline](https://dev.azure.com/pierluigi-github/github-azure-microservices-blueprint/_release?view=mine&definitionId=1)

+Please note the Pipeline is configured to only trigger CI builds for changes under the `app/*` folder.
+This is to prevent redundant executions.

 ### Deploy AKS and install Helm